discordjs/guide/guide/slash-commands/advanced-creation.md

 			.setDescription('Whether or not the echo should be embedded'));
 ```

-Listed below are all the types of options you can add and a little information about how they will behave:
+Listed below is a short description of the different types of options that can be added.
+For more information, refer to the `add_____Option` methods in the <DocsLink section="builders" path="class/SlashCommandBuilder" /> documentation.

+* `String`, `Integer`, `Number` and `Boolean` options all accept primitive values of their associated type.
+* `User`, `Channel`, `Role` and `Mentionable` options will allo show a selection list in the Discord interface for their associated type, or will accept a Snowflake (id) as input.
+* `Attachment` options prompt the user to make an upload along with the slash command
+* `Subcommand` and `SubcommandGroup` options allow you to have branching pathways of subsequent options for your commands - more on that later on this page.

 ::: tip
 Refer to the Discord API documentation for detailed explanations on the [`SUB_COMMAND` and `SUB_COMMAND_GROUP` option types](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups).
 :::

-* `addSubcommand()` adds a `Subcommand`, allowing a single command to have branching options.
-* `addSubcommandGroup()` adds a `SubcommandGroup`, an additional level of branching for subcommands.
-* `addStringOption()` sets the option to require a `String` (text) input.
-* `addIntegerOption()` sets the option to require an `Integer` (whole number) value.
-* `addNumberOptinon()` set the option to require a `Number` (decimal, also known as a floating point) value.
-* `addBooleanOption()` sets the option to require a `Boolean` (true/false) value.
-* `addUserOption()` sets the option to require a `User` or `Snowflake` (user id) as the value.
-	* The Discord interface will display a user selection list above the chat input.
-	* Your bot will receive the full `User` object, and `GuildMember` if the command is executed in a guild.
-* `addChannelOption()` sets the option to require a `Channel` or `Snowflake` (channel id) as the value.
-	* The Discord interface will display a channel selection list above the chat input.
-	* Your bot will receive the full `GuildChannel` object.
-	* This option type cannot be used in DMs.
-* `addRoleOption()` sets the option to require a `Role` or `Snowflake` (role id) as the value.
-	* The Discord interface will display a role selection menu above the chat input.
-	* Your bot will receive the full `Role` object.
-	* This option type cannot be used in DMs.
-* `addMentionableOption()` sets the option to require a `User`, `Role` or `Snowflake` as the value.
-	* The Discord interface will display a selection menu above the chat input.
-	* Your bot will receive the full object `User` or `Role` object.
-* `addAttachmentOption()` sets the option to require a file attachment, prompting the user to make an upload.

 ## Required options

 With our option types defined, we can start looking at additional forms of validation to ensure the data your bot receives is both complete and accurate.
-The simplest one is making options required.
+The simplest one is making options required, to ensure the command cannot be executed without a required value.
 This validation can be applied to options of any type.

-Taking a look at our `echo` example again, we will use `setRequired(true)` to make the `input` option required to ensure users cannot execute the command without providing a string.
+Taking a look at our `echo` example again, we will use `setRequired(true)` to make the `input` option required.

 ```js {9}
 const { SlashCommandBuilder } = require('discord.js');